palomachain/palomaswap-amm/contracts/pair/README.md

 ### Slippage Tolerance for Swaps

-Astroport has two options to protect traders against slippage during swaps:
+Paloma has two options to protect traders against slippage during swaps:

 1. Providing `max_spread`
 The spread is calculated as the difference between the ask amount (using the constant pool price) before and after the swap operation.
 Once `max_spread` is set, it will be compared against the actual swap spread.
 In case the swap spread exceeds the provided max limit, the swap will fail.